Meet Our Team

 The Bayou Review provides a platform for new and established writers and artists to feature their work.
 Our dedicated prose editor and intern team carefully review all submissions and select pieces ranging from prose, poetry, and visual works.

-Fall 2024 Interns
+Spring 2024 Interns

-Emmanuel Oluseye
+Emmanuel Morrison

 Faculty Advisor

 Dr. Stalina Villarreal (she/they) currently works as an Assistant Professor of Creative Writing at University of Houston-Downtown.
-Their debut collection of poetry Watcha is out now from Deep Vellum Publishing.
+Their debut collection of poetry Watcha is forthcoming from Deep Vellum Publishing.
 Her poetry can be found in the Rio Grande Review, Texas Review, The Acentos Review, Spoon River Poetry Review, Defunkt Magazine, and elsewhere.
 They are the translator of Enigmas by Sor Juana Inés de la Cruz, Photograms of My Heart, Absolutely Blind by Minerva Reynosa, Kilimanjaro by Maricela Guerrero, and Postcards in Braille by Sergio Pérez Torres.
 She is the recipient of the Inprint Donald Barthelme Prize in Poetry.

 Dr. Stalina Villarreal